GalleryPlanner: Complete User Guide

 Cmd/Ctrl + U(orCmd/Ctrl + Shift + G) to ungroup when you need to adjust individual frames again

-On mobile: Long-press a frame to open the context menu, tap Select… to enter multi-select mode, tap additional frames to add them to the selection, then use the Group option in the Edit sheet.
+On mobile: Use the multi-select FAB to enter multi-select mode, tap frames to add or remove them, then use the Group option in the Edit sheet.

 When to use it: Group a symmetrical pair or a staircase cluster once you've dialed in the spacing.
 You can then use alignment tools to center the entire group on the wall without disturbing the internal arrangement.